hhursev/recipe-scrapers/docs/in-depth-guide-ingredient-groups.md

 ## Tests

-Recipe websites often provide ingredient groupings for some, but not all, of their recipe webpages.
+Recipe websites often provide ingredient groupings on some, but not all, of their recipe webpages.
 When this is the case, we should add at least two test cases for our scraper: one to cover a recipe **with** ingredient groupings, and one to cover a recipe **without** them.

 Test cases **without** ingredient groupings in the HTML are simpler, because every scraper test case _automatically_ inherits a test that checks to make sure the output of `.ingredients()` is consistent with the output from `.ingredient_groups()`, and that provides all the test coverage we need.